 - Be gentle.
 Avoid harshly scrubbing your hair with a back-and-forth or circular motion, as this can cause breakage.
 Wash from the roots to the end of your hair gently with your fingers and palms.
 Do not scrub your scalp with your nails, as this can cause injuries that turn into uncomfortable scabs and sores.

 - Put conditioner on your ends only.
 Your scalp doesn’t need more moisturizer.
 Adding conditioner to your scalp will only cause more buildup.
 Instead, focus on putting conditioner on your ends, which need the most moisture.

 Apple cider vinegar

 There’s no scientific evidence that apple cider vinegar can reduce scalp buildup.
-However, there’s research that shows it can kill bacteria.
+However, there’s

 There’s insufficient research to suggest that this can prevent scalp folliculitis, an infection of scalp hair follicles.

 Some anecdotally suggest that rinsing your hair with apple cider vinegar diluted with water may help kill bacteria that can lead to this complication.

 There’s some evidence that apple cider vinegar may also benefit your hair health in other ways.